tyconsulting/blog.tyang.github.io/_posts/2017-05-19-deploying-arm-templates-with-artifacts-located-in-a-private-github-repository.md

 <a href="http://blog.tyang.org/wp-content/uploads/2017/05/image-2.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/05/image_thumb-2.png" alt="image" width="458" height="99" border="0" /></a>

 As you can see from the examples above, the template is referencing these artifacts as the raw file content in github (located in https://raw.githubusercontent.com).
 This method works well when your templates and artifacts are stored in a public GitHub repository, but it won’t work when they are stored in a private repository.
-For example, if I click on the “Raw” button for a file stored in a private repo like shown below:
+For example, if I click on the "Raw" button for a file stored in a private repo like shown below:

 <a href="http://blog.tyang.org/wp-content/uploads/2017/05/image-3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/05/image_thumb-3.png" alt="image" width="341" height="194" border="0" /></a>